arthur-ai/bench/docs/source/creating_test_suites.md

 ## Ways to create a test suite

+The `TestSuite` class is the main touch point for creating and running tests in Arthur Bench.
 No matter how you prepare your data for a test suite, you use the common interface provided by importing the `TestSuite` class:

 ```python
 from arthur_bench.run.testsuite import TestSuite